autoreduction/queue-processor/README.md

 * or `ps ax | grep activemq` and look for java entry running activemq.jar
 * or check if http://localhost:8161/admin/index.jsp is running.
 Note the factory username/password is admin/admin.

+ActiveMQ logs can by default be found in /activemq-install-dir/data.

 ### Setting up a worker on linux (redhat)

 1. Clone the autoreduce repository